 QUALITY OF LIFE

-In addition, research into the daily impact of nystagmus will examine why current methods (such as visual acuity tests) fail to capture the impact of nystagmus on vision and everyday life.
-We want to see better methods for assessing the vision of people with nystagmus introduced.
+In addition, research into the daily impact of nystagmus will examine why current sight examination methods (such as visual acuity tests) fail to capture the impact of nystagmus on vision and everyday life.
+We want to see better methods introduced to assess the vision of people with nystagmus.
+Similarly, we are working to ensure that everyone receives the information and support they need at the point of diagnosis, regardless of where they are in the country.
 We also want to understand better how nystagmus affects people in education, employment as well as socially and emotionally.

 IS A CURE POSSIBLE?